espoirMur/my-blog-gastby/source/_posts/2020-02-14-reading-emails-from-a-mailbox-with-python.md

                          refer to the sample')
 ```

-From that function, you can notice that we are using the `load_env` function, it loads the environment variables from our `.env` file and exposes them to system environment variables so we can be able to read them from there.
+From that function, you can notice that we are using the `load_env` function, it loads the environment variables from our `.env`{:.language-clojure .highlihgt} file and exposes them to system environment variables so we can be able to read them from there.
 After reading the environment variables, the function returns them as a tuple.
 In the next section, we are going to perform the most exciting part of this tutorial; it involves reading emails and downloading attachments.

 #### Reading emails:

 I was happy to find that Python has a built-in feature that enables us to connect to a mailbox.
-It is in the `imaplib` module.
+It is in the `imaplib`{:.language-clojure .highlihgt} module.
 It also has a module to parse emails.

-Let's create a file `reading_emails_scripts.py` inside it; we are about to perform all the magic we need.
+Let's create a file `reading_emails_scripts.py`{:.language-clojure .highlihgt} inside it; we are about to perform all the magic we need.

 Let us import the modules we need :